Biomedical Data Translator

 Therapeutics for Rare and Neglected Diseases (TRND)

-The TRND program provides collaborators with access to significant in-kind resources and expertise to develop new therapeutics for rare and neglected diseases.
-NCATS is accepting proposals on an ongoing basis through the TRND program for collaborative projects that focus on pre-clinical and early clinical development of new drugs for rare and neglected tropical diseases.
-Email TRND@mail.nih.gov to learn more.
+The TRND program provides collaborators with access to significant in-kind resources and expertise in the pre-clinical and early clinical development of new therapeutics for rare conditions and neglected tropical diseases.
+To discuss a potential collaboration with TRND scientists, contact TRND@mail.nih.gov to learn more.

 Toxicology in the 21st Century (Tox21)